Reflecting on Church #20: Worship God in Any Language

 Experiencing the singing in Mandarin provided a time of deep worship.
 I wonder if this is unique to Mandarin or this congregation—or if perhaps hearing God worshiped in any language would affect me the same way.Our focus will be on God regardless of the language we use.
 Click To Tweet

-If I do return, I’ll first ask friends to pray I’ll be able to supernaturally understand the message.
+If I do return, I’ll first ask friends to pray that I’ll be able to supernaturally understand the message.
 It seems like a big, bold request to make, but God can do that, of this I’m confident.
 And if he doesn’t, it will still be a wonderful time because our focus will be on him regardless of the language we use.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.